Alexandria Ocasio-Cortez just made shoe history

 And she's got her shoes to prove it.

-The first pair of shoes to be worn by the 29-year-old on the campaign trail are now making fashion history as part of an exhibition at the Cornell Costume Collection titled "Women Empoered: Fashions from the Frontline."
+The first pair of shoes to be worn by the 29-year-old on the campaign trail are now making fashion history as part of an exhibition at the Cornell Costume Collection titled "Women Empowered: Fashions from the Frontline."

 The exhibition, which will debut on Dec.
 6, calls on women to submit items of clothing that have empowered them in the past.
 Other items include collars from Supreme Court Justice Ruth Bader Ginsburg, a gown from suffrage activist Olivia "Livy" Langdon, a skirt owned by Janet Reno and the inaugural suit of Texas governor Ann Richards, among others.